Leesanchez/SilentSpeechEMG/README.md

 ## 📰 Citation

-If you use this project in your research, please cite:
+If you use this project in your research, please cite both our work and the original dgaddy implementation:

 ```bibtex
 @software{SilentSpeechEMG2024,